somsubhra88/Obsidian-Vault/zData/Dynamic Price Optimization Dataflow Documentation.md

 ```

 ## Order Validator Service
-The sales data comes in JSON format and is passed through a validator, and then transformed.
+The sales data comes in JSON format, is passed through a validator, and then transformed.
 The schema of the incoming JSON is as follows -
 ```JSON
 schema = {
     "ReportDate": {